KordingLab/KordingLab.github.io/about.md

 Recent projects span from developing [methods for causal inference in high-dimensional neural data](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011574) to exploring how evolution shapes both biological and artificial neural networks.
 We've shown that [cultural evolution provides a powerful framework](https://arxiv.org/abs/2205.10320) for understanding why certain deep learning architectures succeed while others fail.
 Our work increasingly focuses on the [credit assignment problem](https://arxiv.org/abs/1906.00889)—both how brains solve this fundamental learning problem and how we can better assign credit in real-world causal systems.
 The lab's approach to AI and causality has been featured in recent talks at [Stanford](https://symsys.stanford.edu/events/konrad-kording-causality-neuroscience) and [Wharton](https://neuro.wharton.upenn.edu/events-hq/a1W3a000004DbNpEAK/).

-The best way to get a sense of what's currently going on in the lab is to check out the work of individual lab members:

-### Lab Members

-Our research group is remarkably interdisciplinary.
-Our interests span statistics, physics, biology, applied mathematics, molecular biology, metascience, cognitive science, and many other disciplines.
-Visit our [people page](http://kordinglab.com/people/) to see more information on each person who works in the lab (publications, contact information, photos).

 ### Lab Culture

 Our lab is a wonderful spot for anyone who is super driven by curiosity and likes to learn/move through ideas quickly.
 Instead of one big "lab project", everyone is generally the chief of their own individual projects.